 Press the power button for at least two (2) seconds in order to Power On the terminal.
-The LCD will display "Hughes 9211" or "Hughes 9202" for about 30 seconds while the terminal is booting up.
+The LCD will display "Hughes 9203" for about 30 seconds while the terminal is booting up.

-Since the terminal is a portable device, you must first obtain a GPS fix and then point the terminal to the Inmarsat satellite before setting up a data connection with the network.
+You must first obtain a GPS fix and then position the terminal's antenna in an area with clear line of sight to the Inmarsat satellite before setting up a data connection with the network.